 Turbinate reduction surgery can be performed under local or general anesthesia.
 This can depend on many physical factors, but may also simply depend on your personal preference.
 This will be thoroughly discussed with Dr. Aminpour beforehand.

 Dr. Aminpour begins the procedure by inserting an endoscope into the nasal cavity to visualize the inferior turbinate.
 Once this is done, he makes an incision using specialized tools.
 Through the incision, he removes underlying bone at the base of the inferior turbinate, which reduces its size while still allowing it to purify air.
 During the surgery, Dr. Aminpour may also reduce the thickness of the soft tissue surrounding the turbinate.

 Turbinate reduction surgery by Los Angeles ENT Dr. Aminpour is usually performed in 1-2 hours.
 In most cases, it is an outpatient procedure and patients can go home the same day.
 Dr. Aminpour will provide you with very specific instructions for proper recovery care.
-If you have any questions, you are always free to call our office.
+If you have any questions about sinus surgery, you are always free to call our office.

 Dr. Aminpour is a board-certified ENT with a long history of successful turbinate reduction procedures.
 With each new patient, he strives to deliver the best turbinate reduction sinus surgery Los Angeles has available.
 If you are suffering from the symptoms of a swollen inferior turbinate, please call our office today.